mirkodziadzka-avi/datascript-library/security/certification_validation.md

 Datascript API (avi.ssl.check_client_cert_validity()) is to expose the different scenarios of client certificate validation namely: avi.http.add_header("PP_CLIENT_CERT",cert_data) - will insert the SSL certtificate in the PP_CLIENT_CERT header

-For a refernce to the response codes: https://linux.die.net/man/1/verify
+For  a refernce to response codes: https://linux.die.net/man/1/verify

 1. Certificate was presented by client and successfully validated
 2. Certificate was presented but not valid (Implementation of this condition is independent of bit map right now)